Link Aggregation and Load Balancing

 MS Series

-Cisco Meraki MS switches allow the use of the open standard LACP to provide Layer 2 link aggregation, in the form of link bonding as described above.
-The MS's LACP hashing algorithm uses traffic's source/destination IP, MAC, and port to determine which bonded link to utilize.
-This provides highly resilient and equal load distribution across 2 or more links, between two logical devices, with rapid failure detection.
+Cisco Meraki MS switches use the open standard LACP to provide Layer 2 link aggregation in the form of link bonding as described above.
+The MS LACP hashing algorithm uses traffic source and destination IP, MAC, and port to determine which bonded link to use.
+This provides highly resilient and equal load distribution across two or more links, between two logical devices, with rapid failure detection.

-NOTE: When configuring LACP port-channels on uplinks between remote switches/stacks, always configure the remote/downstream side of the port-channel first.
-Once the config has been applied configure the LACP port-channel on the upstream switch.
-This insures you don't strand the downstream switch.
+When configuring LACP port-channels on uplinks between remote switches or stacks, always configure the remote or downstream side of the port-channel first.
+Once the configuration has been applied, configure the LACP port-channel on the upstream switch.
+This insures the downstream switch is not left without connectivity.

-Cisco Meraki security appliances use a proprietary algorithm to provide load balancing across two Layer 3 links (if configured).
+Cisco Meraki WAN appliances use a proprietary algorithm to provide load balancing across two Layer 3 links (if configured).
 This can be customized to use different ratios and specific rules for outbound traffic.
-As NAT is used, flows that are part of a particular conversation will remain on the link they are placed.
+As NAT is used, flows that are part of a particular conversation remain on the link they are placed on.

-In order to configure 2 or more ports (up to 8) to be a port aggregate, simply navigate to Switching > Monitor > Switch ports and select the target ports, then choose "Aggregate".
-It is recommended that you do not have the target ports physically connected to anything during this step.
+To configure two or more ports, up to eight, as a port aggregate, navigate to Switching > Monitor > Switch ports and select the target ports, then choose "Aggregate".
+It is recommended that the target ports physically connected to anything during this step.

-On your Cisco switch, you must enable LACP by setting the EtherChannel mode to active or passive depending on the behavior you desire.
-For further information, please see Cisco's documentation on Configuring EtherChannel (this document is for the Catalyst 3000 series).
+On your Cisco switch, enable LACP by setting the EtherChannel mode to active or passive depending on the behavior required.
+For further information, refer to Cisco's documentation on Configuring EtherChannel (this document is for the Catalyst 3000 series).